Seagate/cortx-manager/CORTXManagerQuickstartGuide.md

 <p>

    <details>
-   <summary>Click to view the process for manually installing the full stack</summary>
+   <summary>Click to view the process to manually install the full stack.</summary>
    <p>

 1. You'll need to install the following components: